-Robin Cogan, MEd, RN, NCSN is a Nationally Certified School Nurse (NCSN), currently in her 19th year as a New Jersey school nurse in the Camden City School District.
-She serves on several national boards including The American Foundation for Firearm Injury Reduction in Medicine (AFFIRM), a gun violence prevention research non-profit organization and the National Board of Certification for School Nurses (NBCSN).
-Robin is the Legislative Chair for the New Jersey State School Nurses Association (NJSSNA).
+Robin Cogan, MEd, RN, NCSN is a Nationally Certified School Nurse (NCSN), currently in her 21st year as a New Jersey school nurse in the Camden City School District.
+Robin is the Legislative Co-chair for the New Jersey State School Nurses Association.
 She is proud to be a Johnson & Johnson School Health Leadership Fellow and past Program Mentor.
-She has been recognized in her home state of New Jersey and nationally for her community-based initiative called “The Community Café: A Conversation That Matters.”
 Robin is the honored recipient of multiple awards for her work in school nursing and population health.
-These awards include 2019 National Association of School Nurses (NASN) President’s Award; 2018 NCSN School Nurse of the Year; 2017 Johnson & Johnson School Nurse of the Year; and the New Jersey Department of Health 2017 Population Health Hero Award.
+These awards include, 2019 and 2020 National Association of School Nurses President’s Award, 2018 NCSN School Nurse of the Year, 2017 Johnson & Johnson School Nurse of the Year, and the New Jersey Department of Health 2017 Population Health Hero Award.
 Robin serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing, where she teaches the next generation of school nurses.
 She was presented the 2018 Rutgers University – Camden Chancellor’s Teaching Excellence Award for Part-time Faculty.
 Robin writes a weekly blog called The Relentless School Nurse.
-You can also follow her on Twitter at @RobinCogan.
+She also writes a monthly column in My American Nurse, the official journal of the American Nurses Association.
+Robin’s work is included as a case study in The Future of Nursing Report 2020-2030.
+You can follow Robin on Twitter at @RobinCogan.